State awards grants to support bilingual educator pipeline

 The Elevating Educators: Bilingual Education Grants will support up to an estimated 780 teachers in 219 school districts statewide in getting trained and licensed to teach English learners.

+The grants will cover expenses, such as tuition and fees, for teachers with a temporary license to get a permanent teaching license.

-Districts also can use the grant funds to cover expenses for current teachers licensed in other subjects, allowing them to earn an English as Second Language or Bilingual Education credential.
+Districts also can use the grants to cover expenses for current teachers licensed in other subjects, allowing them to earn an English as Second Language or Bilingual Education credential.

 "At a time of teacher and staffing shortages felt across the country and here at home in Illinois, we are ensuring that our schools have highly qualified bilingual educators so that our English learners have the support and critical resources to succeed," State Superintendent of Education Tony Sanders said.

-Funding for the grant comes from federal pandemic relief funds.
+Funding for the grant comes from federal pandemic relief money.
 The pandemic disproportionately affected the academic achievement and attendance of English learners.
 Here is a list of grant recipients: isbe.net/Documents/bilingual-grant-allocations.pdf.

 Town hall